 For mothers there are also plenty of health benefits:

-- Less risk of high blood pressure
+- Reduced risk of high blood pressure

-- A lower chance of type 2 diabetes
+- Lower chance of type 2 diabetes

 - A reduced risk of ovarian and breast cancers

 - Less risk of depression

 Why it isn’t always easy